 Amanda took a seat without saying a word, and Han followed her lead.

-“Don't attempt humour,” Amanda said, irritable and tense, “You're not very good at it.”
+“Don't attempt humor,” Amanda said, irritable and tense, “You're not very good at it.”

 “Ooh, barbs already?”
 Briar laughed.